 We have estimated that the carbon tax levels mandated under the McDermott carbon tax bill depicted in the line graph above would have reduced economy-wide CO2 emissions from fossil fuel combustion — not just from electricity but from motor vehicles, air travel, industry, etc. — by one-third within a decade.
 While the political hurdles have been set higher by the 2016 election, the need for a robust carbon tax remains at least as strong as ever.

 Visitors to this page are encouraged to download The Good News.
+Readers with a particular interest in energy efficiency should also read our blog post for the Sallan Foundation, Almost Unnoticed, Flat Electricity Demand Is Crushing U.S. Carbon Emissions.
 Please report back your impressions and circulate our findings.
-Thank you.
+Thanks.